Depositor Journey

 Prerequisites:

-To get started, the wallet with the depositor role, should deposit 32 Ether into the dedicated smart contract.
+To get started, wallets that are assigned the Depositor Role deposit ETH into the dedicated smart contract.
 The smart contract will automatically emit a deposit event and create an Ethereum validator on the Beacon Chain.

 Once the validator(s) become active, depositors consensus, execution and MEV rewards are collected within the contract and made available to depositors.